on-site/sass-rails-query_string_and_anchor_fix/README.md

 # Sass::Rails::QueryStringAndAnchorFix

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/sass/rails/query_string_and_anchor_fix`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+sass-rails' asset helper functions (font-url, font-path, image-url, image-path, etc.) pass their full argument along to sprockets to look up in the sprockets manifest.
+When the argument is a URL that concludes with a query string or an anchor tag, neither sass-rails 3 nor sprockets 2 strips it before looking up the digest.
+This results in sprockets not finding the digest, and the non-digest URL is used instead.

-TODO: Delete this and the text above, and describe your gem
+This issue occurs in sass-rails < 4, and it is resolved by this gem.
+For later versions of sass-rails, this gem is unnecessary.

-## Installation
+## Installation / Usage

-Add this line to your application's Gemfile:
+Add this line to your application's Gemfile, in the same group as sass-rails:

 ```ruby
 gem 'sass-rails-query_string_and_anchor_fix'